Spitz nevus

 A Spitz nevus is a benign skin lesion.
 A type of melanocytic nevus, it affects the epidermis and dermis.

 It is also known as an epithelioid and spindle-cell nevus, and misleadingly as a benign juvenile melanoma, and Spitz's juvenile melanoma).

 The name juvenile melanoma is generally no longer used as it is neither a melanoma, nor does it occur only in children.

 Pathophysiology

 The cause of Spitz nevi is not yet known.
 There is an association with sunburn, but causation is not established.
 Genetic studies of Spitz nevi have shown that most cells have the normal number of chromosomes, however a minority (25%) of cells have been shown to contain extra copies of parts of some chromosomes, such as the short arm of chromosome 11 (11p).

 Diagnosis

 On histopathology, Spitz nevi characteristically have vertically arranged nests of nevus cells that have both a spindled and an epithelioid morphology.
 Apoptotic cells may be seen at the dermoepidermal junction.
-The main histologic differential diagnoses are pigmented spindle cell nevus and malignant melanoma.
+The main histologic differential diagnoses are pigmented spindle cell nevus and melanoma.